snubeaver/stitchAI/README.md

 ## Overview

-Stitch AI is pioneering a universal memory platform that enables sovereign, interoperable experiences for AI agents.
+Stitch AI is a universal memory platform that enables sovereign, interoperable experiences for AI agents.
 By leveraging RAG memory and blockchain ethos, we're creating a decentralized ecosystem where each agent's unique interactions and learnings contribute to both individual growth and collective intelligence.

 ## Core Innovation